V4Fire/Client/src/super/i-block/modules/async-render/README.md

 ### [destructor]

 The destructor of a rendered element.
+If the destructor returns `true` then the `destroy` method of the `asyncRender` module will not be called.
 It will be invoked before removing each async rendered element from DOM.

 ## Helpers